Parts online for you!

 Caterpillar Teeth Part Numbers by Type

-• Flare Teeth: Wide profile for ditch cleaning and finishing work
+• Flare Teeth: Part numbers 3G-8250, 1U-3202F.
+For ditch cleaning and finishing.

 Genuine CAT Teeth vs Aftermarket Alternatives